HappieEE123/Project_310/README.md

   - This is where we prepare data to be shown in the Card component.
 We fetch data from our API on this component and pass it onto the Card component
  - Popup
   - This component sends a popup to the user showing information passed into the component
+ - Question Card
+  - A Card showing a OChem question and answer choices

 Pages:
  - Home
   - The Home page is the landing page that the users will first see when they go on the app.
 This is also where the global feed is to see user posts